Process Overload

 Common varietal associations: Any

-Robert’s opinion: The current standard-bearer for funky flavors.
+Robert’s opinion: One of the current standard-bearer for funky flavors.
 It’s not too rare, but widespread in possible flavor directions, but with a consistently punchy peak primary notes.
 Consider one of these to test your tolerance for fermented notes.

 Carbonic maceration washed